d1618033/zip/README.md

 usage
 -----

-to generate:
+first compile the source files

     $ javac GenerateZIP.java
+    $ javac EstimateZIP.java

+to generate instances of the zip model:

     $ java GenerateZIP <p> <t> <n>

 - p - probability that rv will be drawn from poisson (as oppose to 0)
 - t - parameter of poisson distribution
 - n - number of rvs to generate

-to estimate:

-    $ javac EstimateZIP.java
+to estimate the parameters of the zip model:

     $ java EstimateZIP <filename>

 example